-New Madrid, Missouri: New Madrid Earthquake MuseumThe most violent earthquake in non-Alaskan American history struck New Madrid, but not many people lived in New Madrid at the time.
-Still, it merits a lot of attention in the local museum.
+New Madrid, Missouri: New Madrid Earthquake MuseumThe most violent earthquake in non-Alaskan American history struck New Madrid on February 7, 1812.
+Not many people lived there at the time, but it merits a lot of attention in the local museum.

 New Madrid Historical Museum